We look at major events, patents, and news mentions to determine what Facebook may be up to in blockchain and digital currency.

 Could blockchain be an answer to scandal-plagued Facebook?

+While a “Facecoin” might not lay the company’s many controversies to rest, it could potentially address everything from centralized single sign-on to cheaper payments processing.
 A variety of different signals point to Facebook getting serious about blockchain and digital currency.

 For one, in January 2018, Facebook CEO Mark Zuckerberg mentioned cryptocurrency when disclosing his annual project for 2018: